Mariners claw back from early deficit to sweep A’s and gain ground in the wild-card hunt

 OAKLAND, Calif. – They couldn’t win if the game was lost in the first four innings.
-They couldn’t consider coming back if the deficit continued to grow the longer Yusei Kikuchi remained in the game.
+They couldn’t consider coming back if the three-run deficit continued to grow the longer Yusei Kikuchi remained in the game.

-They’ll have to consider whether they want to take the risk with the unpredictable left-hander again.
+And if their postseason hopes depend on it five days from now, they’ll have to consider whether they want to take the risk starting the unpredictable left-hander against the A’s again.

-In a game where manager Scott Servais seemed to make every right choice, including having Luis Torrens to pinch-hit in the sixth inning and the result being a go-ahead homer and pushing right-hander Casey Sadler for an extra inning of work after a scoreless sixth inning, the decision to pull an ineffective and erratic Kikuchi after three forgettable innings of work allowed the Mariners to begin the process of rallying for a 6-5 come-from-behind victory over the Oakland A’s.
+In a game where Mariners manager Scott Servais seemed to make every right choice, including having Luis Torrens pinch-hit in the sixth inning with the result being a go-ahead homer and pushing right-hander Casey Sadler for an extra inning of work after a scoreless sixth inning, the decision to pull an ineffective and erratic Kikuchi after three forgettable innings of work allowed the Mariners to begin the process of rallying for a 6-5 come-from-behind victory over the Oakland A’s.

-Seattle has now won five straight games and completed a rare four-game sweep of their American League West rivals.
-The Mariners didn’t eliminate Oakland from the race for a wild-card spot with the sweep, but the damage they inflicted to the A’s postseason hopes is likely irreparable.
+The Mariners have now won five straight games and completed a rare four-game sweep of their American League West rivals.
+They didn’t eliminate Oakland from the race for a wild-card spot with the sweep, but the damage they inflicted to the A’s postseason hopes is likely irreparable.

 With nine games left on their schedule, the Mariners (84-69) moved to within two games of the Yankees (86-67), who occupy the second wild card spot and were idle on Thursday.
-Seattle will head to Anaheim to open a three-game series with the Angels.
+Seattle will head to Anaheim to open a three-game series with the Angels, starting Friday evening.

+The Mariners are 6-1 on the current 10-game road trip and finished the season with an 8-1 record in Oakland.

+“Wow, some kind of series,” he said.
+“I’ve said many times when this trip started the focus was on winning series and maybe along the way we catch a few breaks and we sweep somebody.
+That’s exactly what happened here in Oakland.
+It’s a really good team over there.”

-Even before Kikcuhi slogged his way through the first three innings, a victory seemed unlikely.
-The Mariners’ All-Star in the first half, he’s been all-abysmal in the second half of the season with only a sporadic handful of decent starts.
+Even before Kikuchi slogged his way through the first three innings, a victory seemed unlikely.
+The Mariners’ All-Star in the first half, he’s been all-abysmal in the second half of the season with only a sporadic handful of decent starts that provided hope, but didn’t lead to any sustained success.

 And it became evident that the Mariners got the suboptimal version of Kikuchi on a sundrenched and unseasonably warm Thursday afternoon.
 After retiring the first two batters in the first inning, Kikuchi walked the next two before getting the final out.